-The MW calibration dataset is built with real observed brightness temperatures, retrieved LST estimates from a detailed inversion of these observations.
-Given the nature of this calibration dataset, it can be argued that most of the sources of uncertainty are included in this dataset.
-Therefore, this information can be used not only to calibrate the MLP regression model, but also to estimate an LST uncertainty based on inspecting the dispersion of values in the input-output space of the calibration dataset [RD-78].
+The MW calibration dataset in Phase-1 was built with real observed brightness temperatures, retrieved LST estimates from a detailed inversion of these observations.
+Given the nature of this calibration dataset, it could be argued that most of the sources of uncertainty were included in this dataset.
+Therefore, this information could be used not only to calibrate the MLP regression model, but also to estimate an LST total uncertainty, i.e. without a breakdown of individual contributions, based on inspecting the dispersion of values in the input-output space of the calibration dataset.
+The reader is referred for more details to [RD-78].